-The default option for the unitholders will be Regular Plan - Growth Option if he is routing his investments through a distributor and Direct Plan - Growth option if he is a direct investor.
+The default option for the unitholders will be Regular Plan - Growth Option if the investor is routing its investments through a distributor and Direct Plan - Growth option in case of direct investor.

 If the unit holders select IDCW option but does not specify the sub-option then the default sub-option shall be Reinvestment of IDCW.